DilshadAlam98/Flutter-Custom-Timeline/README.md

 * Use it to show the sports timeline like Football, cricket, order details stepper etc.

-* Default it cones with the Header Nodes. you can customise as per your need if Header nodes is not required in your requirements.
+* Default it comes with the Header Nodes. you can customise as per your need if Header nodes is not required in your requirements.

 ## Getting started